What is a split diopter, and will it improve your video content?

 But as technology evolved, filmmakers found new ways to express themselves.
 The split diopter lens became popular in the 1970s, creating some iconic shots within cinema – we’ll discuss a few of those in a moment.
 First, we’ll look at what the split diopter effect can bring to your content.

 What doesn’t need to be a nightmare, though, is soundtracking your content.
-Check out our catalog of 40,000 tracks and 90,000 sound effects below – we can guarantee you’ll find what you’re looking for.
+Check out our catalog of 50,000 tracks and 200,000 unique sound effects and variations below – we can guarantee you’ll find what you’re looking for.

 How does a split diopter lens work?